Rohit02RB/GameOfLife/README.md

-Instruction to run the code
+Instructions to run the code

-1. Please pass row and col value
+1. Please pass row and column value
-2. Please pass total live cells
+2. Please pass the total live cells before
-3. Please pass dimension for each live cell
+3. Please pass the dimensions for each live cell
+   I will print the final state.